tytydraco/yessleep/out/The_Puckheads.md

 I don't know why I'm bothering to post this story here, but a memory I have from when I was a kid has been eating at me for weeks.

-I won't waste too much of your time with details of my current life, but I guess a few things shouldn't hurt.
+I won't waste too much of your time with details of my current life, but I guess a few things wouldn't hurt.

 I live in the Midwestern United states, nowhere special.
 My job is normal, and my life is boring, but my dreams are... odd to say the least.